 A capital campaign is a time-limited effort by a nonprofit organization to raise significant dollars for a specific project.
 Often such campaigns seek funding to improve or construct buildings or support an endowment.

-There were 38 organizations reporting dedicated fundraising goals for capital campaigns in FY 2010.
-Fighting through a tough economy, the people of Michigan stepped up to provide investments to support these groups – helping them achieve 37 % of their capital goals in 2010 — while affirming the continued need for capital funding to maintain and protect Michigan’s arts and cultural resources.
+There were 44 organizations reporting dedicated fundraising goals for capital campaigns in Fiscal Year 2011.
+Fighting through a tough economy, the people of Michigan stepped up to provide investments to support these groups – helping them achieve 32 % of their capital goals in 2011 — while affirming the continued need for capital funding to maintain and protect Michigan’s arts and cultural resources.